TYPO3 System Management¶

 If you see a message “The Install Tool is locked”, create a new file named

 “ENABLE_INSTALL_TOOL” in the folder

-The Admin tool was called “Install Tool” in earlier versions, you will likely still see that term in some places.
+The Admin tool in the backend was called “Install Tool” in earlier versions.

 The section provides basic information about your system and several functions which you need for maintenance tasks.

 The Flush TYPO3 and PHP Cache functionality can empty all caches: Frontend, Backend, language caches and the OPCode Cache.

 With Analyze Database Structure you can compare the current structure of your database with the expected structure for the TYPO3 version you are using.
 The next step allows you to update the structure of your database accordingly.